hennypurwadi/twitter_Topic_analysis/README.md

 NMF usually good for incoherent topics like tweets.

-            Therefore NMF gave the best result in this topic categorizing from tweets.
+            Therefore NMF gave the best result in topic categorizing from tweets.

 LDA and NMF doesn't need Tf-IDF to infer topics.
 But using Tf-IDF can improve result.